d03n3rfr1tz3/hass-divoom/README.md

 ```

 `device` is required and picks the device you want to talk to.
 In the UI it is a dropdown listing your configured Divoom devices.
-Just put in the name of your configured divoom device.
+In YAML just put in the name of your configured Divoom device.

 If your device does not support the mode you are calling, the action fails with an error telling you
 so, instead of silently doing nothing.